abpframework/abp/docs/en/tutorials/modular-crm/part-06.md

 ABP is designed as modular from the first day.
 The ABP team has created tens of production-ready and [reusable application modules](../../modules/index.md).
 You can investigate these modules (some of them are already [free and open source](https://github.com/abpframework/abp/tree/dev/modules)) to see real-world modules.

 When you [create a new ABP solution](../../get-started/index.md), some of these modules are already comes as installed into your application (as NuGet and NPM packages).
 So, your initial ABP application is already a modular application from day one.

+### Guide: Module Development Best Practices & Conventions

+ABP team has created the [reusable application modules](../../modules/index.md) based on some strict principles and rules to make them reusable as much as possible in different scenarios, including modular monolith applications and microservice systems.

+These application modules are designed so that they are generic, doesn't depend on each other, reusable in any web application, provides multiple UI and database options, etc. In a monolith modular application, you mostly don't have such requirements.
+But, you can still follow the [best practices guides](../../framework/architecture/best-practices/index.md) that is prepared by the ABP team that is followed while implementing these application modules.